A good teacher planner is a must-have for any organized early childhood teacher – but finding that “just right” planner can be difficult!

 Here are just some of the sections included in this freebie:

 - Notes – full-page, print as many pages as you want

 - To-Do List – full page, two columns, print as many pages as you want

 What else can you add to your teacher planner?
 The sky’s the limit!
 You might want to include the Teaching Trailblazer, my free, 70+ page printable curriculum map for Pre-K (pictured above.)

 Or maybe you use my editable lesson plans template and want to keep those in your binder too.

-If you want to know where you can find this awesome, life-changing planner, it’s one of many free resources available to members of our Facebook group.
-Just join HERE (don’t forget to answer the questions!) and then look for your freebies in the “units” section of the group.
+If you want to know where you can find this awesome, life-changing planner, it’s one of many free resources available to our loyal readers, just click here to grab your copy.

 If you have questions about preschool lesson plans, the best places to discuss planning is in the Teaching Tribe.
 We have many printable lessons and on-demand video trainings to help you be the best teacher you can be!
 If you want to get on the waiting list for the Teaching Tribe, do it soon so you don’t miss the next open enrollment period!